-There are additional limits to the left.
+To the left of the results are limits you can add to the search.
 Peer-Reviewed Journals, for example, is very useful.
-Under Resource Type, you can limit your search to books, articles, newspaper articles. etc. You can also limit by Subject, Creation Date, etc.
+Under Resource Type, you can limit your search to books, articles, newspaper articles, etc. You can also limit by Subject, Creation Date, etc.

 For additional search options, clicked Advanced Search in the upper right of the search results screen.

 Rutgers University Libraries comprises over twenty libraries and centers in New Brunswick, Camden, and Newark, but the most substantial collection in British history is located in the Alexander Library on College Avenue Campus in New Brunswick.
 Special Collections and University Archives is also located in .
 In addition, there are significant resources for women's history in the Douglass Library on Douglass Campus in New Brunswick.

 See the Find Books tab to learn how to have books delivered from on library to another.

 Rutgers is an equal access/equal opportunity institution.
 Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers websites to email@example.com or complete the Report Accessibility Barrier / Provide Feedback form.